Forest Research Institute Malaysia

-The Forest Research Institute Malaysia (FRIM; Malay: Institut Penyelidikan Perhutanan Malaysia) is a statutory agency of the Government of Malaysia, under the Ministry of Land, Water and Natural Resources (KATS).
-FRIM promotes sustainable management and optimal use of forest resources in Malaysia by generating knowledge and technology through research, development and application in tropical forestry.
+The Forest Research Institute Malaysia (FRIM; Malay: Institut Penyelidikan Perhutanan Malaysia) is a statutory agency of the Government of Malaysia, under the Natural Resources and Environmental Sustainability (NRES).
+It is a UNESCO World Heritage Site that promotes sustainable management and optimal use of forest resources in Malaysia by generating knowledge and technology through research, development and application in tropical forestry.
 FRIM is located in Kepong, near Kuala Lumpur.

 FRIM is the world's oldest and largest re-created tropical rain forest.

 History

 In 1926, the chief conservator of the forest (equivalent to today's director of forestry), G.E.S Cubitt, asked F.W.
 Foxworthy to establish a separate forest research unit for the Forestry Department.
 It was Foxworthy who selected the present site, at Kepong.
 He was also to become the institute's first chief research officer.

 The site comprised an area that was practically stripped of its original forest cover except for a few remnant trees at the more inaccessible localities.
 Lalang-grass scrub on the hillsides made way to vegetable terraces on the lower slopes, while the valley cradled a few ponds, the left-overs of a past tin-mining operation.

 Within two years in 1928, the first 42 ha of experimental plantation (mainly dipterocarps, tall hardwood species) were in place, carefully nurtured into being using "nurse" trees of other species as shade and food providers (being nitrogen-fixers).
 By that time the construction of the main building had begun.
 Completed the following years, this building was to remain the sole centre for the laboratories, herbarium, and museum, as well as the Chemistry, Zoology and Sivilculture sections of the institute, until new buildings were added after World War II.
 The herbarium collection, that was also moved to Kepong, numbered 1,500 accessions.

 The end of the decade saw some 125 hectares of plantation established at the institute.
 Plantation trials with exotic species started in the early 1930s.
 The plantations covered 154 hectares just before the outbreak of World War II in Europe in 1939, and before the Japanese occupation of the Malay Peninsula in 1941–1945.
 By this time the dipterocarp and non-Dipterocarp arboreta contained 75 species (represented by 360 individual trees), while the Herbarium collection numbered nearly 40,000 accessions.